seamuslowry/brannigans-chess-backend/README.md

 - You should now see the service exposed on `localhost:8080`.
 Swagger for testing can be used on `localhost:8080/swagger-ui.html`

 ## Goal
-The project is still in active development, but the final goal is a chess app in which each player can only see their own pieces.
-Taken pieces will be visible to both players.
+This is designed as a chess app in which each player can only see their own pieces.
+Taken pieces are visible to both players.